-Director of Research and Teaching Support
+Director of Humanities and Area Studies

-I joined the university library in 1993 as chemistry librarian managing the Chemistry Library branch and serving on the science/medical reference team at the Crerar Library.
+I joined the university library in 1993 as chemistry librarian managing the Chemistry Library branch and serving on the science/medical reference team at the John Crerar Library.
 My subject liaison responsibilities at various times encompassed geophysical sciences, history of science and medicine, physics, and non-medical biological sciences in addition to chemistry.
 In 2006, I was appointed Co-Director, Science Libraries, managing all aspects of collections that support teaching, learning and research in the physical, biological and medical sciences.
-I served in this role until 2016
+I served in this role until 2016.

 B.S.
 (Chemistry), Texas Christian University, Fort Worth, TX